PradhanShalini/Hotel-Booking-Analytics-Python-KPIs-EDA-/README.md

-# Hotel-Booking-Analytics-Python-KPIs-EDA

 # Hotel Booking Analytics Project (Python | EDA + KPIs + Visualization)

-# Description:
-# Python-based analysis of hotel booking data to uncover trends,
-# compute key metrics, and deliver insights for optimizing performance.
+This project involves a comprehensive data analysis of hotel booking trends, performance metrics, and customer behavior using Python.
+The goal is to derive business insights that can help optimize hotel operations and improve revenue performance.

-# 📊 Objectives:
+## 📊 Objectives

-# - Analyze occupancy & revenue trends
+- Analyze booking data to identify occupancy trends and revenue patterns
-# - Compute KPIs: occ_pct, RevPAR
+- Compute key performance indicators (KPIs) such as:
+  - **Occupancy Percentage (occ_pct)**
+  - **Revenue per Available Room (RevPAR)**
-# - Visualize patterns (bar charts, heatmaps)
+- Visualize important metrics using bar plots, line charts, and heatmaps
-# - Generate actionable business insights
+- Generate data-driven insights to inform operational decisions

-# 🛠️ Tools:
-# - Python | Pandas | NumPy
-# - Matplotlib | Seaborn
+## 🛠️ Tools & Libraries Used

-# - Jupyter Notebook
+- **Python**

-# 📁 Structure:
+- **Pandas** for data manipulation
+- **NumPy** for numerical operations
+- **Matplotlib & Seaborn** for visualization
+- **Jupyter Notebook** for interactive development

+## 📁 Project Structure

 Hotel-Booking-Analytics/
+│
-├── hotels_analysis.ipynb    # Main notebook
-├── data/                    # Datasets
+├── hotels_analysis.ipynb       # Main notebook with EDA and KPI analysis ├── data/                       # Folder for raw or cleaned datasets ├── visuals/                    # Folder for exported plots/charts
-├── visuals/                 # Plots
+├── requirements.txt            # Python libraries used
-└── README.md                # Project overview
+└── README.md                   # Project overview and documentation

-# 📌 Highlights:
-# - Cleaned & transformed data using pandas
-# - Explored room categories, market segments, booking sources
-# - Calculated occ_pct & RevPAR
-# - Visualized trends with seaborn & matplotlib
-# - Suggested improvements for hotel performance